jzakiya/primes-utils/README.md

 ```

 ## Error Handling
-Starting with 2.2.0, error handling has been implemented to gracefully handle when array creation requires more memory than available.
+Starting with 2.2.0, error handling has been implemented to gracefully fail when array creation requires more memory than available.
 This occurs when the range size, or end_num, need arrays greater than the amount of avalable memory.
 The first case shows the message
 `ERROR1: range size too big for available memory.` and the second case `ERROR2: end_num too big for available memory.`
-The affected methods are `nthprime|primenth`, `primes`, and `primescnt`.
+The affected methods are `primes`, and `primescnt`, and possibly `nthprime|primenth`.
-`nthprime|primenth` also displays the error message `<yyyy> not enough primes, approx nth too small.`
+`nthprime|primenth` also displays the error message `<pcnt> not enough primes, approx nth too small.`
-(where `<yyyy>` is an integer value) when the computed approx_nth value < nth value.
+(`<pcnt>` is computed count of primes) when the computed approx_nth value < nth value (though this should never happen by design).
+With 2.4.0 error handling was added to `primes` that catches the error and displays message `ERROR3: not enough memory to store all primes in output array.`.
 For all errors, the return value for each method is `nil`.

+There is also the rare possibility you could get a `NoMemoryError: failed to allocate memory` for the methods
+`primesf` and `primesmr` if their list of numerated primes is bigger than the amount of available system memory needed to store them.
+If those methods are used as designed these errors won't occur, so the extra code isn't justified for them.
+If they occur you will know why now.

 This behavior is referenced to MRI Ruby.